Key Takeaways

 Health permits and certifications

-Valid health permits and food handler certifications demonstrate compliance to insurers.
-Vendors maintaining clean inspection records, proper food storage practices and documented temperature logs receive better rate consideration than those with violations.
+Valid health permits and food handler certifications show insurers you're compliant.
+Vendors with clean inspection records, proper food storage and documented temperature logs get better rates than those with violations.

 How to Get Cheap Food Business Insurance

-Reducing your food business insurance cost requires strategic shopping and our guide to smart business practices.
-Here's how you can find the best cheap business insurance for your food business.
+Reduce your food business insurance costs with strategic shopping and smart business practices.
+Here's how to find affordable coverage:

 1. 1